JerryBlack/buildKstarsNightlyFromGit/README.md

 You may want to change the `jobs` variable from the default`-j3` value, setting the number of concurrent compiles depending on your machine.

 There may be errors, as I'm not a proficient scripter, so this is not optimal, or informed.
-Having said that, it does appear to build an up-to-date working version.
+Having said that, it does appear to build an up-to-date working version for me.
 This script will break when the consituent packages change their library pre-requisites.

 ### Usage